Client-side Validation

 For this reason, the logic of validation can be reversed in the following terms:

-• Each part validates its own part of the history and thus the digital properties that matters to him.
+Each part validates its own part of the history and thus the digital properties that matter to him.

-• A compact reference of the validated state transition is committed in the 1st layer to be timestamped.
+A compact reference of the validated state transition is committed in Layer 1 to be timestamped.
 This construction constitutes a Proof-of-Publication and acts as an anti double-spending measure.

 Client-side Validation ensures that the following properties are met:

-• Privacy: using a one-way cryptographic hash function (such as SHA-256), the original data (the pre-image) that produced the commitment cannot be reconstructed and, moreover, it is kept private by the parties.
+Privacy: using a one-way cryptographic hash function (such as SHA-256), the original data (the pre-image) that produced the commitment cannot be reconstructed and it is kept private by the parties.

 The commitment structure used in Client-Side Validation (as in the RGB protocol, which we will cover in detail later) allows for important additional scalability features:

-Anchor structures provide the deterministic link between the single-use seal and the client-side data that represent the message to which the single-use seal is closed around.
+Anchor structures provide the deterministic link between the single-use seal and the client-side data that represent the message to which the single-use seal is closed over.

-In order to guarantee the efficacy of the commitment scheme and precise chronological ordering derived from the 1st layer, the use of a new cryptographic primitive needs to be introduced: the Single-use Seal.
+To guarantee the efficacy of the commitment scheme and precise chronological ordering derived from Layer 1, the use of a new cryptographic primitive needs to be introduced: the Single-use Seal.